 MS-DOS FAT (aka FAT32): In addition to Mac, it can also be written and read by Linux and Windows.
 It enables you to regularly share files with your friends.
 Nevertheless, this older file system is limited to no more than 4GB and there might be security issue and disk errors.

 ExFAT: It is similar to ExFAT which can be read by both Windows and Mac, but it can store more than 4GB files.

 NTFS: As the default file system in Windows, it can only read by Mac OS and writing to it is not available.
 Luckily, there are third-party tools to help you do so.

-Reformatting an external hard drive for use with MAC OSX is not as difficult as it might seem.
+Reformatting an external hard drive for use with Mac OS is not as difficult as it might seem.
 In a few simple steps you are ready to go and can save your back-up files to the external drive, keeping your information safe and giving you peace of mind.
-Keep in mind that a MAC can generally read other file formats, but for the best performance and to create a bootable disk, formatting exclusively for MAC is required.
+Keep in mind that Mac OS can generally read other file formats, but for the best performance and to create a bootable disk, formatting exclusively for your Mac based on its version is required.

 Step 2.
-Start the Disk Utility, located under Applications > Utilities.
+Start the Disk Utility, which is located under Applications > Utilities.